techidaily/site-games-able/source/_posts/conquer-crashes-and-freezes-restoring-epics-launcher-function.md

 1. Press**Win + E** to open File Explorer.
 2. Navigate to**C: > Windows > SysWOW64** .
 3. Locate the**D3DCOMPILER\_43** file and delete it.
-4. Head to[Microsoft’s website](https://www.microsoft.com/en-us/download/details.aspx?id=35) and download the DirectX End-User Runtime Web Installer.
+4. Head to [Microsoft’s website](https://www.microsoft.com/en-us/download/details.aspx?id=35) and download the DirectX End-User Runtime Web Installer.
 ![Delete the D3DCOMPILER_43.dll File](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/07/delete-the-d3dcompiler_43-dll-file.jpg)

  Run the installer file and follow the on-screen prompts to finish the process.
 After that, try using Epic Games Launcher again.